 In the 1990s, there was a push to incorporate kindergarten and even preschool reading and writing skills into the K-12 curriculum.
 This is an instance of how confirmative evaluation contributed to the development of national educational policy.
 Several school districts around the United States introduced the Listening, Speaking, Reading and Writing (LSRW)/Ginn Beginning Reading Program in their kindergartens in 1973.

 Instead of first grade, participating school districts offered a formal beginning reading program in kindergarten.
-The idea was to improve the reading abilities of K-12 children by introducing them to basic reading concepts and skills at a younger age than standard school curricula allowed.
-Moreover, the program’s goals were to improve reading skills, reduce the need for remediation, and create a good attitude about reading.
+The idea was to improve the reading abilities of K-12 children by introducing them to basic reading concepts and skills at a younger age than that allowed by standard school curricula.
+Moreover, the program’s goals were to improve reading skills, reduce the need for remediation, and create a good attitude toward reading.

 As a result of receiving regular reading instruction in kindergarten, the high school students demonstrated a clear and consistent trend of enhanced reading ability.
 Those high school pupils who participated in the kindergarten reading program were better readers than those who did not.